Code of Ethics

 5.1 Relationships with Authorities and Public Administrations

-Relationships with authorities and public administrations must be based on maximum clarity, transparency, and collaboration, in full compliance with the law and according to the highest moral and professional standards.
+Relations with Authorities and the Public Administration must be marked by the utmost clarity, transparency, and collaboration, in full compliance with the law and according to the highest moral and professional standards.

-Recipients, unless expressly authorized, cannot interact on behalf of I.S.A.
-S.p.A. with authorities or public administrations.
+Recipients, unless expressly authorized, may not interact in the name and on behalf of I.S.A.
+S.p.A. with Authorities and the Public Administration.

-In relationships with public officials, public service officers, and public administration in general, authorized Recipients must adhere to the highest standards of fairness and integrity, refraining from any form of pressure, explicit or subtle, aimed at obtaining any undue advantage for themselves or I.S.A.
+In relations with Public Officials, Public Service Officers, and the Public Administration in general, authorized Recipients will adhere to the highest levels of fairness and integrity, refraining from any form of pressure, explicit or veiled, aimed at obtaining any undue advantage for themselves or for I.S.A.
 S.p.A.

-In this regard, authorized Recipients must strictly observe the provisions of this Code, as well as, more generally, the guidelines issued by I.S.A.
-S.p.A.’s management.
+In this regard, authorized Recipients will be required to strictly observe the provisions of this Code, as well as, more generally, the directives issued by the management of I.S.A.
+S.p.A.

 5.2 Relationships with Political and Trade Union Organizations